evanharmon1/obsidian-wikipedia-data/README.md

 1. Put your cursor where you want the template to be inserted in your note.
 2. Run the "Apply Template #1 for Active Note Title" command to insert the template to your note.
 - The plugin gets data from Wikipedia based on the active note's title.
-- You can customize the template in the plugin's settings to change the format and variables you want from the Wikipedia API.
+- You can customize the template in the plugin's settings to change the format and variables you want from Wikipedia.
 ## Commands
 - Adds command "Apply Template #1 for Active Note Title" which queries Wikipedia and inserts data based on the templates defined in settings.
 - Adds 2 duplicates of above command to allow for customizing multiple templates instead of being limited to one template for all situations.